SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-beyond-structural-parts/✔️-data-&-approaches/✔️-language-data.md

 ###### types

-»⟮c15;collocation (narrow)⟯« is ⟮＿a collocation (wide)＿⟯ ⟮of ＿lexical units＿⟯.
+»⟮c15;collocation (narrow)⟯« is ⟮＿a collocation (wide)＿⟯ ⟮of ＿lexemic units＿⟯.
 »⟮c18;Colligation⟯« is ⟮＿colocation＿⟯ ⟮of ⟮＿syntactic categories＿⟯⟯.

 ###### semantic prosody

 ⟮c22;Semantic prosody⟯ =syn= ⟮discourse prosody⟯.
 »⟮c24;Semantic prosody (process)⟯« is that ⟮＿semantic prosody (thing)＿ comes to be⟯ through ⟮frequent ＿collocation＿⟯.
-»⟮c27;The semantic prosody (thing)⟯« is ⟮the set of assocations⟯ of a ⟮seemingly neutral ＿lexical item＿⟯.
+»⟮c27;The semantic prosody (thing)⟯« is ⟮the set of assocations⟯ of a ⟮seemingly neutral ＿lexemic item＿⟯.

 ##### concordance